collective/collective.dancing/docs/README.txt

 Should the above instructions not work for you, `contact us`_.

+**NOTE**: If you're upgrading your buildout from an older version where you included version dependencies of S&D by hand, remove the ``develop-eggs`` directory inside your buildout and re-run buildout.

 Here's a list of the most common stumbling blocks:

    - `ValueError: too many values to unpack <https://bugs.launchpad.net/singing-dancing/+bug/253377>`_